Grant-Weaver-31/Global_Suicide/README.md

 ## About the Project
-Our team narrowed down our scope of years to 1990-2015.
-We chose to use our data to answer the following questions:
+I narrowed down the scope of years to 1990-2015.
+I chose to use our data to answer the following questions:

 - What are the global trends in suicide?
 - Does gender play a role in suicide?